 Translations of this item:

 Barack Obama has come out swinging against his Republican rival, sponsoring television advertisements that ask, "What is Mitt Romney hiding?"
 The allusion is to such relatively minor matters as Romney's prior tax returns, the date he stopped working for Bain Capital, and the non-public records from his service heading the Salt Lake City Olympics and as governor of Massachusetts.
 Obama defended his demands that Romney release more information about himself, declaring in Aug.
 2012 that "The American people have assumed that if you want to be president of the United States that your life's an open book when it comes to things like your finances."
 Liberals like Paul Krugman of the New York Times enthusiastically endorse this focus on Mitt Romney's personal history.

 If Obama and his supporters wish to focus on biography, of course, this is a game two can play.
 Already, the temperate, mild-mannered Romney criticized Obama's reelection campaign as "based on falsehood and dishonesty" and a television ad went further, asserting that Obama "doesn't tell the truth."

 Into this larger pattern of mendacity about his past life arises the question of Obama's discussion of his faith, perhaps the most singular and outrageous of his lies.

 Asked about the religion of his childhood and youth, Obama offers contradictory answers.
 He finessed a Mar.
 2004 question, "Have you always been a Christian?" by replying: "I was raised more by my mother and my mother was Christian."
-But in Dec.
-2007 he belatedly decided to give a straight answer: "My mother was a Christian from Kansas. … I was raised by my mother.
+In Dec.
+2007 he confirmed this in stronger words: "My mother was a Christian from Kansas. … I was raised by my mother.
 So, I've always been a Christian."
 In Feb.
 2009, however, he offered a completely different account:

 He further elaborated this answer in Sept.
 2010, saying: "I came to my Christian faith later in life."